 Windows, external doors and joinery

 Repair category 2

-Notes The front door is damaged internally.
-The units are generally of an older type.
+Notes External joinery including eaves timbers are affected by decay to varying degrees.
+A reputable joiner can advise on all necessary repairs.
+The units are of an older type.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
 This can occur without warning and may only be seen in certain weather conditions.
 Ongoing maintenance to the units and mechanisms should be anticipated.
-The finish to the French doors is weathered/worn.